backgammon galaxy banner review

 Backgammongalaxy.com board

-Graphically, Backgammon Galaxy is clear and pleasant.
-There are few more sections under construction (it will be apparently possible to play for a money called the Galaxy coins), because the project is still at a beta phase, but there is no doubt in my mind that the software will be one of the major actors in the online backgammon world for years to come.
+Graphically, Backgammon Galaxy offers a clear and pleasant experience.
+There are a few more sections under construction (like playing for Galaxy coins), because the project is still at a beta phase, but there is no doubt in my mind that Backgammon Galaxy will be one of the major players in the online backgammon world for years to come.

 Backgammon Galaxy